gatshaayanda/jumpapp-challenge/README.md

 # 🚀 Jump Challenge — Post-Meeting Social Media Generator
 **Submission by Ayanda (AdminHub Systems)**

 This app fulfills the **November 14, 2025 Jump Technical Challenge** by implementing a complete end-to-end **“Post-meeting social media content generator”** using Google Calendar, Recall.ai, Firebase, and OpenAI.
+I built it on top of code I developed for a company I founded called AdminHub.
+The code is meant to help me develop and produce apps fast and efficiently, it works as a template to build on as noted in my Portfolio and CV.
+Utilizing AI, a person with sufficient knowledge can use the template to build a variety of sites and I have used my experience and expertise to resolve the issues in this challenge as best as I could.

 > ✔️ All required features are implemented
 > ✔️ A full real meeting → transcript → AI output → social automation pipeline works